SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 Reuse functions specific to SAP Business ByDesign are defined in a separate file.

-1. Create a new folder *connector* in path */srv/poetryslam*.
 1. Create a file with the path */srv/poetryslam/connector/connectorByD.js*.
 2. Copy the SAP Business ByDesign reuse functions in the file [*/srv/poetryslam/connector/connectorByD.js*](../../../tree/main-multi-tenant/srv/poetryslam/connector/connectorByD.js) into your project.
 The file contains functions to delegate OData requests to SAP Business ByDesign, to read SAP Business ByDesign project data, and to assemble an OData payload to create SAP Business ByDesign projects using a project template.

+    > Note: This file contains a function ```insertRemoteProjectData()```.
+This function creates a project purchase order in SAP Business ByDesign by creating an entity directly using the external imported service and the external entity model.
+It does *not* use the projection as modeled in the *PoetrySlamService*.
+This is intentional: The projection is used for fields shown in the Fiori Elements UI (read-only) or updates of individual fields.
+More complex write scenarios, including create scenarios, should directly call the external imported services.
+This avoids data type validations by CAP, leaving the validations to the external service.
+It also avoids a remodeling of all fields and compositions required for creation in the projection.

-> Note: This file contains sample data, which can vary depending on the system.
+    > Note: This file contains sample data that can vary depending on the system.
 Check the data set and maintain it accordingly to ensure consistency between the Partner Reference App and SAP Business ByDesign.
 The sample data is marked with a block comment *Project data for SAP Business ByDesign; needs to be adopted according to SAP Business ByDesign configuration*.

 ### Enhance the Business Logic to Operate on SAP Business ByDesign Data